Andreas-Svensson/statistics/project/report.md

 However, something worth noting is the gap in data between the smaller measurements (setosa) and the larger ones (versicolor and virginica).

-In the dataset there are no datapoints for that range, one might reason that were several flowers were with a petal width somewhere in that gap found, their average petal length would be near the prediction line.
+In the dataset there are no datapoints for that range, one might reason if several flowers with a petal width in that gap were found, their average petal length would be near the prediction line.

 A point could be made however about the correctness of such assumptions, especially considering the correlation between petal width and length for individual species not being very strong.